hmcts/rse-cft-lib/README.md

 Provides integration testing support using a junit runner.

+#### projects/

+The CFT projects are found here as git submodules, published as maven libaries by jitpack with some customisation performed using an `init.gradle` script to ensure we reproduce the correct classpath in bootWithCCD.

 ## Previous prototype ideas

 ### Run everything as a single Spring boot Application